smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * find stable frame times:
 * find your lowest fluctuation fps(or 1% lows) during high intensity multiplayer or heavy rpg game ect and set fps cap there or just rely on gsnyc
 * dont go lower than 130 fps cap with framegens or you will start to notice it (some might be fine with that)
+#
+* your goal should be to have no more than 9ms latency in your frame times
+* games without reflex will need LLM ultra to work properly with sync modes (rarely ultra can cause stutter/lag on some API)
+* if you are not using syncs/LLM ultra/reflex then use -2 fps frame cap of max hz and LLM on(Maximum Pre-Rendered Frames 1) or LLM off and Maximum Pre-Rendered Frames 1 or more set in nvidiaProfileInspector
 ---
 ---
 ---